 Equally, says John, there’s no point indulging in fads unless there’s a sound scientific basis.
 “Whatever you’re encouraging has to have an evidence base to it,” he says.
 “This is the only thing that’s sustainable.”
 There is plenty of evidence out there demonstrating the positive impact on productivity, reduced absenteeism and improved health risk scores.
 Turning this into an effective business case is usually needed to engage corporate decision makers to invest.

 So - yes to anything that encourages a healthy diet, physical exercise and getting enough sleep.

-If you’re interested in hearing more about personal experiences of mental health in the workplace, go to Sanctus Stories on Sept 20.
-Details can be found here.
+If you’re interested in hearing more about personal experiences of mental health in the workplace, Sanctus has a host of resources on its website.